CONTACT: efarseth (at) gmail (dot) com

 Farseth is the author of the book American Rock: Guitar Heroes, Punks, and Metalheads (Twenty-First Century Books).
 His writings have also appeared in Punk Planet, City Pages, The Daily Iowan, Downtown Journal, and Maximum Rock’n’Roll.

+Images from my original collages and woodcuts are repurposed and recirculated in the form of screenprints, t-shirts (wearable, affordable art), and zines.
 Even when my artwork isn’t overtly political in its content, it is political in its process.

 I’m less interested in the concept of “limited editions” than the idea of printmaking as an affordable form of art.